microsoft/terraform-provider-azuredevops/website/docs/r/git_repository_branch.html.markdown

 - `id` - The ID of the Git Repository Branch, in the format `<repository_id>:<name>`.

-- `last_commit_id` - The commit object id of last commit on the branch.
+- `last_commit_id` - The commit object ID of last commit on the branch.